Continue in Lookup and network tools without copying the target.

 What is my IP address?

-Your IP address is the public internet address used by your device, router, VPN, proxy, or network to communicate with websites, apps, APIs, and online services.
-IPMYP shows the IP address currently visible from your connection.
+Your public IP address is the internet-facing address used by your router, device, VPN, proxy, carrier, server, or network gateway when communicating with websites and online services.
+IPMYP displays the address detected from the current request.

 Is my IP address the same on every device?